Pherecydes of Syros: Similarities with other cosmogonies

-The theogony of Pherecydes also shows similarities with Orphic theogonies such as the Orphic Hymns. both feature are primordial serpents, the weaving of a cosmic robe and eternal Time as god who creates with his own seed by masturbation.
+The theogony of Pherecydes also shows similarities with Orphic theogonies such as the Orphic Hymns.
+Both feature primordial serpents, the weaving of a cosmic robe and eternal Time as god who creates with his own seed by masturbation.
 Such Orphic aspects also appear in Epimenides' Theogony.
 Pherecydes probably influenced the early Orphics, or possibly an earlier sect of Orphic practitioners influenced him.
 The battle between Kronos and Ophion also influenced the Bibliotheca of pseudo-Apollodorus, who drew on several previous theogonies, such as those of Hesiod and the Orphic religion.
 The story was also a source for the Argonautica by Apollonius of Rhodes, in which Orpheus sings about Ophion and Eurynome who were overthrown by Kronos and Rhea.
 The association of Kronos with Chronos by the Greeks can probably also be traced back to Pherecydes.
 There are also many significant parallels between Pherecydes's cosmogony, Orphic theogonies, and the preserved accounts of Zoroastrian, Phoenician and Vedic cosmogonies.
 According to West, these myths have a common source that originates in the Levant.
 The basic form is as follows.
 In the beginning there is no heaven and no earth, but a limitless abyss of water, shrouded in deep darkness.
 This condition has existed for centuries.
 Then the hermaphrodite and eternal Time makes love to itself.
 Thus he produces an egg.
 From that egg appears a radiant creator god, who made it heaven and earth.